kelseyhightower/pipeline/README.md

 #### Create a KMS Keyring

-Before you can encrypt the hub credentials you need to create a KMS keyring.
+Before you can encrypt the hub credentials you need to create a KMS keyring and encryption key.

-Create the pipeline keyring:
+Create the `pipeline` KMS keyring:

 ```
 gcloud kms keyrings create pipeline --location=global
 ```

+Create the `github` KMS key that will be used to encrypt the hub credentials file:

 ```
 gcloud kms keys create github \